 Tokushima is a pleasant coastal city and the prefectural capital of Tokushima Prefecture on the eastern side of Shikoku Island.
-Tokushima is best-known for its amazing summer dance festival - the Awa Odori - when over a million people gather to participate in the 4-day street dancing from August 12-15 every year.
+Tokushima is best-known for its amazing summer dance festival - the Awa Odori (Awa was the prefecture's old name.) - when over a million people gather in this city of about 270,000 people to participate in the 4-day street dancing from August 12-15 every year.

-The Awa Odori Kaikan (Tel: 611 1611; open daily 9am-6pm; closed 2nd & 4th Wed. of the month) is Tokushima's main sightseeing attraction, especially if you cannot make the big event in the Obon period in August.
+The Awa Odori Kaikan (Tel: 611 1611; open daily 9am-5pm; closed 2nd & 4th Wed. of the month) is Tokushima's main sightseeing attraction, especially if you cannot make the big communal dance event in the Obon period in August.

-The five-storey building has exhibits relating to the big event including daily performances on the second floor, electronic dance machines where you can try out the fancy footwork, posters advertising the dance going back through the years and exhibits of the happi coats and straw hats worn by the dancers.
-The fifth floor has the ropeway station to the top of Mount Bizan (600 yen).
+The five-storey museum building has exhibits relating to the Awa Odori event, including daily dance performances on the second floor, electronic dance machines where you can try out the fancy footwork, posters advertising the dance going back through the years, and exhibits of the happi coats and straw hats worn by the dancers.
+The fifth floor has a ropeway station to the top of Mount Bizan (610 yen one-way).

 On the other side of Awara Odori Kaikan is Teramachi, an area of historic temples.
 Moraes is buried in Choonji and the nearby Mt.
 Otaki is a local cherry-blossom viewing beauty spot lined with yakimochi (grilled rice-cake) shops.

 Back behind JR Tokushima Station is Chuo Park, which are the grounds of the old Tokushima Castle.
-All that remains of the castle are some stone walls and the moat, but the interesting Tokushima Castle Museum (Tel: 088 656 2525; admission 300 yen; 9.30am-5pm; closed Monday) contains a model replica of the original castle and heirlooms of the Hachisuka family, including beautiful lacquerware and samurai armor.
+All that remains of the castle are some stone walls and the moat, but the interesting Tokushima Castle Museum (Tel: 088 656 2525; admission 300 yen; 9.30am-5pm (last entry 4:30pm; closed Monday, except when Monday is a national holiday when it is open but closed the next day, Tuesday) contains a model replica of the original castle and heirlooms of the Hachisuka family, including beautiful lacquerware and samurai armor.
 The only surviving example of a feudal lord's boat is also on display.
-Nearby is the Shenshuku-teian, the former palace garden of the feudal lord.
-The former entrance gate Washi-no-mon is a modern reproduction.

 Other museums and places of interest in or near Tokushima include the Literature and Calligraphy Museum (Tel: 088 625 7485), the Aizumicho Historical Museum (Ai-no-Kan) (Tel: 088 692 6317) an indigo-dyeing museum in Shozui, 10km north of town on the JR Kotoku Line, and the Awa Puppet Theater & Museum (Awa Jurobe Yashiki) (Tel: 088 665 2202) with performances of Bunraku puppet drama and displays of antique puppets.